Wu Cheng'en

 The best books on Buddhism, recommended by Donald S Lopez Jr

 What is the Buddhist equivalent of the Bible?
 What is the Dalai Lama’s favourite book?
-Buddhist scholar Donald Lopez picks the best books on Buddhism.
+Buddhist scholar Donald Lopez recommends some of his favourite books on Buddhism.